openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```bash
 (otx) ...$ otx demo SSD --input INPUT --load-weights <path/to/openvino.xml> --display-perf --delay 1000
 ```

-Input can be a folder with images, a single image, webcam ID or a video.
+Input can be a folder with images, a single image, a webcam ID or a video.

 > **_Note:_** The inference results with a model will be displayed to the GUI window with a 1-second interval.
 If you execute this command from the remote environment (e.g., using text-only SSH via terminal) without having remote GUI client software, you can meet some error messages from this command.

 ### Deployment

 `otx deploy` creates `openvino.zip` with a self-contained python package, a demo application, and an exported model.
-As follows from the zip archive name, the deploy can be used only with the OpenVINO™ IR model.
+As follows from the zip archive name, the `deploy` can be used only with the OpenVINO™ IR model.

 With the `--help` command, you can list additional information, such as its parameters common to all model templates: